Beyond Gender Monocultures, Toward Trans Horizons

 Transness reminds us that we arrange and signify the world collectively all the time.
 In our attempt to break apart from plantations, transness offers a way out.
 It is then our task to build our world after our escape: the times we are living in call for decisive action.
 We must make decisions collectively: this world-making project needs us to return to our interconnectedness, human but also more-than-human.
 That is where the trans horizon of possibilities steps in.
 What do we want to grow together in our gender polycultures?

-Featured Image: Native forest in Singapore.
+Featured Image: Tropical forest in Singapore.
 Photo by the author, 2022.